dimsemenov/PhotoSwipe/docs/options.md

 Refer to [click and tap actions](click-and-tap-actions.md) page.

+### preloaderDelay

+Number (ms), `2000`.
+Delay before the loading indicator will be displayed, if image is loaded during it - the indicator will not be displayed at all.
+Can be zero.

 ### indexIndicatorSep

 String, ` / `.
 Used for slide count indicator ("1 of 10 ").